lllbbbyyy/lllbbbyyy.github.io/_pages/about.md

 # 🔥 News
+- *2024.10*: &nbsp;🎉🎉 Received the National Scholarship for Postgraduate.
 - *2024.01*: &nbsp;🎉🎉 Received the Student Travel Grant from the [PCIM Europe](https://pcim.mesago.com/nuernberg/en/conference.html) 2024 Conference.
 - *2023.12*: &nbsp;🎉🎉 A paper is accepted by the PCIM Europe 2024 Conference. _(EI, Oral)_
 - *2023.09*: &nbsp;🎉🎉 A paper is accepted by the Advanced Engineering Informatics. _(SCI, Q1, IF=8.8)_